VirtualDharm/practice/RevisionNotes/Js.md

 ## * Mid - Senior Level Questions and Answers

 ### Closure:
 Closures in JavaScript are functions that retain access to variables from their containing scope even after the parent function has finished executing.
-Closure is the concept of function returning lexical environment values.
+Closure is the concept of inner function returning lexical environment values of function they are created in.
 ```
 function foo(outer_arg) {
     function inner(inner_arg) {